Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: The richness and complexity of the vertical motion

 Furthermore, the presence of two relative maxima with different amplitude and a negative dip in proper motions in the LonKin plots for the RGB sample favour the SLop model as a more suitable description of the warp.
 The fact that the LonKin method favours an SLop shape is corroborated by the \ngc~PCM method.
 The over-density in the PCMs is not point-like, as would be expected from a symmetric warp; instead, it is elongated and rotated with respect to the meridians which, coupled, suggest lopsidedness.
-Additionally, at all radii there is significant signal in the PCMs at the north Galactic pole, a feature characteristic of the SLop model alone, not observed in either of the tilted-rings symmetric (SS) or SineLop models.
-The signature observed in the GaiaDR2 data PCMs is very similar to what we see in the test particle simulations with an SLop model (see right panel of Fig.~\ref{fig:PCMs_particles}).
-As stated above, the simple tilted-ring-models used here do not reproduce every feature the kinematic data reveal, but they suggest that the SLop model would be an appropriate starting point to model the Galactic warp.
+In addition, at all radii there is significant signal in the PCMs at the north Galactic pole, a feature characteristic of the SLop model alone, not observed in the SineLop model.
+The signature observed in the GaiaDR2 data PCMs resembles the most what we see in the mock catalogue with an SLop model (see right panel of Fig.~\ref{fig:PCMs_mocks}).
+As stated above, the simple tilted-ring-models used here do not reproduce every feature the kinematic data reveal, but they suggest that the SLop model could be an appropriate starting point to model the Galactic warp.
 The SLop model is designed such that the disc is flat not just along the line-of-nodes, like in the SS and SineLop models, but also in a region around it, out to the warp starting radius roughly (see Fig.~\ref{fig:models} for a schematic representation of the three warp models).